Wall Street ends with broad sell-off on spiking inflation fears

 Core consumer prices (CPI), which exclude volatile food and energy items, grew at 3% year-on-year, shooting above the central bank's average annual 2% inflation growth target.

-Energy was the sole gainer, advancing 0.1%, boosted by rising crude prices.
-[O/R]
+Energy (.SPNY) was the sole gainer, advancing 0.1%, boosted by rising crude prices .

-Market-leading mega-caps, including Amazon.com Inc, Apple Inc, Alphabet Inc, Microsoft Corp and Tesla Inc, fell between 2% and 3% as investors shied away from what many feel are stretched valuations.
+Market-leading mega-caps, including Amazon.com Inc (AMZN.O), Apple Inc (AAPL.O), Alphabet Inc (GOOGL.O), Microsoft Corp (MSFT.O) and Tesla Inc (TSLA.O), fell between 2% and 3% as investors shied away from what many feel are stretched valuations.

 "The CPI number being stronger than expected has led to further weakness in tech stocks," said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.
 "Tech investors are concerned that higher rates are going to lead to multiple compression and less attractive valuations for tech names in a higher rate environment."

-The CBOE Volatility index, a gauge of market anxiety, close at 27.64, its highest level since March 4.
+The CBOE Volatility index (.VIX), a gauge of market anxiety, close at 27.64, its highest level since March 4.

-Online dating platform Bumble Inc gained in after-hours trading after posting quarterly results.
+Online dating platform Bumble Inc (BMBL.O) gained in after-hours trading after posting quarterly results. read more

 First-quarter earnings season is on the wane, with 456 constituents of the S&P 500 having reported.
 Of those, 86.8% have beaten consensus estimates, according to Refinitiv IBES.